Table of Contents

 Can I use other fish to substitute Yellow Croaker for Huai Yang Style Sweet and Sour Fish?

 Absolutely.
 Butterfish, perch and crucian are the ones that immediately came to my mind.
-Fish that has a tender, white and flaky meat, which also weigh about one pound, shall all work out fine.
+Fish that has tender, white and flaky meat, which also weighs less than one pound, shall all work out fine.

 Is there a shortcut to cook Huai Yang Style Sweet and Sour Fish?